kochman/Chatter/README.md

 Chatter is a peer-to-peer chat program written in Java.

-To compile it, clone this repo into an Eclipse workspace and also add [SWT](http://www.eclipse.org/swt/) to the workspace.
+To build Chatter, clone this repo, run `ant jar`, and launch the resulting JAR file located at `build/jar/Chatter.jar`.